 Cheddar’s Scratch Kitchen arrived in Miami after what seemed like years.
-The pandemic delayed the opening of this Cheddar’s in Kendall, but it did not diminish my excitement.
+The pandemic delayed the opening of Cheddar’s in Kendall, but it did not diminish my excitement.

 Cheddar’s Scratch Kitchen Menu

-What to Eat & Drink at Cheddar’s?
+What to Eat and Drink at Cheddar’s?

 A couple of years ago, Marcela and I dropped in for some drinks and appetizers at one of their locations in Tampa.
 All I knew about them was that they were a scratch kitchen.